5 Best Alternatives to PhotoRec

 What Is PhotoRec?

 PhotoRec is one of the most popular (and relatively few) open-source data recovery solutions for Linux.
-It is also available on Windows, Mac OS X, and Sun Solaris.
-The app isn’t distributed as a standalone piece of software and comes bundled with Testdisk.
+It is also available on Windows, macOS, and Sun Solaris.
+The app isn’t distributed as a standalone piece of software and comes bundled with TestDisk.

 Despite primarily specializing in recovering media files, as its name states, PhotoRec supports many more types of files.
 It “knows” about files with over 480 extensions, including various types of videos, documents, archives, and photos.
 PhotoRec can (try to) recover those from storage devices like HDDs, optical discs, and digital camera memory.